MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/prevent-changes-to-security-settings-with-tamper-protection.md

 - [Manage tamper protection using Configuration Manager, version 2006](#manage-tamper-protection-for-your-organization-with-configuration-manager-version-2006)
 - [Manage tamper protection using the Microsoft 365 Defender portal](#manage-tamper-protection-for-your-organization-using-the-microsoft-365-defender-portal)

-### How does configuring tamper protection in Intune affect how I manage Microsoft Defender Antivirus through my group policy?
+### How does configuring tamper protection in Intune affect how I manage Microsoft Defender Antivirus with Group Policy?

-Your regular group policy doesn’t apply to tamper protection, and changes to Microsoft Defender Antivirus settings are ignored when tamper protection is on.
+Group policy doesn’t apply to tamper protection.
+Changes made to Microsoft Defender Antivirus settings are ignored when tamper protection is on.

-### For Microsoft Defender for Endpoint, is configuring tamper protection in Intune targeted to the entire organization only?
+### If we use Microsoft Intune to configure tamper protection, does it apply only to the entire organization?

-Configuring tamper protection in Intune or Microsoft Endpoint Manager can be targeted to your entire organization and to specific devices and user groups.
+You have flexibility in configuring tamper protection with Intune.
+You can target your entire organization, or select specific devices and user groups.

-### Can I configure Tamper Protection in Microsoft Endpoint Configuration Manager?
+### Can I configure Tamper Protection with Microsoft Endpoint Configuration Manager?

 If you are using tenant attach, you can use Microsoft Endpoint Configuration Manager.
 See the following resources:
 - [Manage tamper protection for your organization with Configuration Manager, version 2006](#manage-tamper-protection-for-your-organization-with-configuration-manager-version-2006)